-a) On February 28, 2021, in connection with the Share Purchase Agreement (Note 6), the Company entered into a Promissory Note with a company controlled by the former President of TNET, and a company controlled by the previous CEO of the Company for a principal amount of \$300,000.
+- a) On February 28, 2021, in connection with the Share Purchase Agreement (Note 6), the Company entered into a Promissory Note with a company controlled by the former President of TNET, and a company controlled by a member of the Office of the CEO of the Company for a principal amount of \$300,000.
 The Promissory Note bears interest at a rate of 6% per annum with interest beginning to accrue on May 1, 2021.
 The Promissory Note is due on demand and is secured by a General Security Agreement dated February 28, 2021.
-During the year ended September 30, 2023, the Company recognized accrued interest of \$18,527 (2022 - \$18,000) and accrued interest in the amount of \$44,027 (2022 - \$18,000) is included in accounts payable and accrued liabilities.
+During the nine months ended June 30, 2024, the Company recognized accrued interest of \$16,570 (June 30, 2023 \$9,000) and accrued interest in the amount of \$60,598 (September 30, 2023 \$44,027) is included in accounts payable and accrued liabilities.
 On July 31, 2021 the holders of the Promissory Note entered into a standstill agreement with the Company's lenders preventing payment of the Promissory note until such time that the loan is repaid.
-(Note 12 (c)).
+(Note 12 (c)). - b) On September 30, 2022, the Company entered into a Promissory Note with an arms-length individual for a principal amount of \$100,000.
+The Promissory Note bears interest at a rate of 1% per month and is payable in 24 equal instalments, commencing from the first month after closing.
+Regulatory approval of this Promissory Note is required, and has not been granted as of June 30, 2024; therefore, the Promissory Note has been recoded at face value. - c) On March 28, 2024, the Company entered into loan agreements with lenders to borrow a total of \$300,000.
+The loans will bear interest of 14 per cent per year.
+The maturity date of the loans will be the date that is six months following the date that the lenders provided the loans to the company.
+The loans may be repaid prior to their maturity, with a minimum interest payment of six months.
+One of the lenders is a director of the company, and the other lenders are each arm's-length parties to the company.
+In connection with the loan agreements, the company has issued an aggregate of three million share purchase warrants to the lenders.
+Each loan bonus warrant entitles the holder to purchase one common share of the company at an exercise price of 10 cents for a period of 12 months from the issue date.
+The warrants will be subject to an acceleration clause allowing for the acceleration of the warrants should the shares trade at or above 20 cents for any 10 consecutive trading days.
+On April 2, 2024, the TSX Venture Exchange has accepted for filing the loan agreements.